MartinvonBerg/Ext_REST_Media_Lib/test/readme.md

 The plugin is somehow 'completely' tested with a new python test suite (PTS).
 The PTS uses pytest and a bunch of other modules that have to be available.
 I tried to reach a 'branch coverage' of 100% concerning the functional branches.
-It's almost impossible to test the paths that were implemented for very special errprs on the server.
+It's almost impossible to test the paths that were implemented for very special errors on the server.
 The testdata contains *.webp and *.jpg filess with different sizes.
 The use cases are 'upload image file', 'change metadata', 'change mime type', 'update image file', 'create posts (Gutenberg: image, gallery, image-with-text )' and 'delete'.
 Tests were conducted on local and remote site.
 All fine.
 I could not claim a code coverage of 100% or even a test coverage of 100%.
 That is almost impossible.
 I concentrated on the main uses cases, as stated above and that is much, much better than manual testing like before.